The Affective Empathy, Cognitive Empathy,

 Here I want to explore the model and how it relates to the Wholistic Empathy Model and how it is mapped onto the Empathy Circle practice.

-The Wholistic Empathy Definitions model builds on the definition from Carl Rogers which predates many of the current models out there.
-Rogers was working on empathy already in the 1940s, 50s, 60s and until his death in the 1980s..
-Practically, Roger's would actively listen to his clients.
-So in the context of the Empathy Circle, he would be the Active Listener and his client would be the Speaker.
+The Wholistic Empathy Definitions model builds on the definition of empathy by Carl Rogers which predates many of the current models out there.
+Rogers was working on empathy already in the 1940s, 50s, 60s and until his death in the 1980s.
+Roger's developed the active listening based therapy practice and he would actively listen to his clients.
+The Empathy Circle uses this active listening in a group of 4 to 7 participants who take turns actively listening to each other.
+So in the context of the Empathy Circle, Rogers would be doing the Active Listener role and and his client would be the Speaker.

 General Problems with the Affective - Cognitive Empathy Model